 Following a sold out run of Cold War mystery game Dead Drop, London’s leading immersive game designers A Door In A Wall are inviting you on another real world adventure this summer.

-From 26th May, Farringdon’s Grand Union will play host to illicit gambling den The Underhand Club, the starting point for a high-stakes tale of double-dealing poker players and bets gone bad.
+This summer, The Castle Farringdon plays host to illicit gambling den The Underhand Club, the starting point for a high-stakes tale of double-dealing poker players and bets gone bad.
 Players must work in teams to collect clues, meet characters and gather evidence in the great outdoors to get what they need to solve the case and save the club.